 Although smoking remains the most popular way for patients to consume cannabis, it's difficult to strictly control the dose when using a pipe or rolling paper.
 Even with "cleaner" vaporizing technology, potencies vary widely and it can be very difficult to predict and control the dose.
-Because of these issues, we recommend low dosing via tincture or edible to give you tighter control over what you're consuming and a longer lasting effect.
+Because of these issues, low dosing via tincture or edible may give you tighter control over what you're consuming and a longer lasting effect.

-As described previously, the time of onset varies significantly by method of administration and other factors including general metabolism, interactions with other drugs, etc. Although smoking or vaping tend to produce immediate effects, ingesting cannabis is recommended for longer-lasting stress reducing effects and as a sleep aid.
+As described previously, the time of onset varies significantly by method of administration and other factors including general metabolism, interactions with other drugs, etc. Although smoking or vaping tend to produce immediate effects, ingesting cannabis will produce longer-lasting effects.